-Philosophy:
+Honors in Biology Program Philosophy:

 Any science can be described as having two major aspects: 1) an organized body of knowledge and 2) a formal way of adding new information to the existing body of knowledge.
 Thus, science is related to method and process, and it is not merely a collection of factual information.
-The Biology Department at WSU believes that students who desire advanced careers in biology need significant experiences which involve them directly in an intimate and meaningful process of biological inquiry.
+The Biology Department at WSU believes that students who desire advanced careers in biology need significant experiences that involve them directly in an intimate and meaningful process of biological inquiry.
 The Honors Program is designed to provide this enhanced opportunity to eligible biology majors.